XezolesS/WaccaMyPageScraper/README.md

-# WaccaWebScraper
+# WaccaMyPageScraper

 Save your WACCA records before the server dies.

 ## Libraries
- - WaccaWebScraper: Core library of this projects.
+ - WaccaMyPageScraper: Core library of this projects.
 Provides data models of records and fetch, write, read features.
- - WaccaWebScraper.Console: Console application to run.
+ - WaccaMyPageScraper.Console: Console application to run.
- - WaccaWebScraper.Wpf: Window application to fetch and show records.
+ - WaccaMyPageScraper.Wpf: Window application to fetch and show records.

 ## How to use?
 Check here: